Should I take STEP 2 or STEP 3?

 Which STEP paper should I take?

-It is a misconception that STEP 3 is harder because it requires more content from A Level Mathematics, but the grade boundaries are set based on the cohort's performance, so a harder paper simply corresponds to lower grade boundaries.
-We generally advise students to prioritise
+It is a misconception that STEP 3 is harder (likely because it requires more content from A Level Further Mathematics) but the grade boundaries are set based on the cohort's performance, so a harder paper simply corresponds to lower grade boundaries.
+We generally advise students to prioritise preparation for one of the exams if they are taking both but only need one to meet their offer condition.
+We recommend trying some past papers for each exam initially to see which you prefer.
+Some people suit STEP 3 better than STEP 2, despite the fact that it tests more content from A Level Further Maths.

 Cambridge